s243083/LCA-Special-Course/README.md

 ## 📖 How to Cite

-If you use **ValueWind** in your research or project, please cite it as follows:
+If you use **WINPACT** in your research or project, please cite it as follows:

 > Doe, J., Smith, J., & WindImpact Research Group (2025).
 > *WindImpact Core (v1.0.0): A toolkit for impact assessment of wind energy projects.*